Impact of the COVID-19 pandemic on the LGBTQ community: Impact on health

-Sexual and Reproductive Health Challenges

 With added stress, LGBTQ individuals face greater threats to more severe COVID symptoms and higher mortality rate.
 A disruption to healthcare systems has put a halt to many gender-affirming services and health care treatments.
 This poses an additional risk factor for those with HIV who will face challenges in communicating with their healthcare provider and obtaining any sort of medications.
 Transgender people also face the possibility of postponing any surgeries or a halt in their hormone therapies.

 Men who have sex with men and trans women are key populations that are vulnerable to HIV.
 Disruptions to HIV-related services are attributed to travel bans, lack of transportation, and the lack of legislation and policies in implementing further access to such services.
 Despite hormone and gender-affirming treatments being inaccessible before the pandemic, they have been further postponed or unavailable to transgender individuals.
 Transgender people as sex workers face a rising challenge in obtaining their sexual and reproductive health rights.
 As a result of the discrimination and stigma associated with transgender people, they are hesitant to seek medical help.